London Visit - The London Eye, March 2002 - page 1

 Despite it being rather early in the year in March, there were oodles

-of other tourists about, in fact this area around Jubilee Gardens and
+of other tourists about, in fact this area of London around Jubilee

-along the Thames is a very busy tourist area.
+Gardens and along the Thames is very popular with tourists.

 This is page one of two.